DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/provide-data/binding-to-federated-data-source.md

    **Join**

-   Drag-and-drop the data sources you want to join to the diagram pane, specify the related column to create the relationship between tables, and select the columns you want to include in the query.
-Use _* (All Columns)_ to get a complete list of the columns from a table.
+   Drag the data sources you want to join to the diagram pane, specify the related column to create the relationship between tables, and select the columns you want to include in the query.
+Use _* (All Columns)_ to get a complete list of columns from a table.
 Columns included in the query are displayed in the bottom pane where you can configure their settings.

    ![Data-Federation-Query-Builder](../../../images/data-federation-querybuilder.png)